colinbazzano/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 b) TIME: O(n) SPACE: O(1) - The function will grow longer as the input is longer, because it stops only when j no longer less than n.
 This would grow at a linear rate.
 However, the space complexity is O(1) because we are only ever using the four variables, `sum`, `i`, `j`, and `n`.
 There won't be anymore space used nor build up of the stack.

 c) TIME: O(2n), so O(n), SPACE: O(n) - What we are doing in this function is first calculating how many bunnies there are, by calling the function minus 1 until we reach the base case, 0.
-Then we move back up the stack calling 2 + the number to return the amount of bunny ears. bunnyEars(40) will return 80 because 2 ears per bunny for 40 bunnines is 80.
+Then we move back up the stack calling 2 + the number to return the amount of bunny ears. bunnyEars(40) will return 80 because 2 ears per bunny for 40 bunnies is 80.
 This is n multiplied by 2, drop the constant and you are left with O(n).

 ## Exercise II